-Gather information: Review the menu and identify if there are items which appear to be gluten-free.
-Then, speak directly with the staff to confirm gluten-free status of all ingredients and identify practices are in place to avoid cross-contamination.
+Review the menu and identify if there are items which appear to be gluten-free.
+Then, speak directly with the staff to confirm gluten-free status of all ingredients and to find out whether practices are in place to avoid cross-contamination.
 Evaluate whether or not you feel adequate precautionary measures are in place.

-Ask Questions: Speaking to staff about food preparation can help identify any possible contamination issues and also help highlight potential ways to bypass them.
+Speaking to staff about food preparation can help identify any possible cross-contamination issues and also help highlight potential ways to bypass them.

-c.
-Does the salad have croutons?
-And does the salad dressing contain any gluten?
+- Does the salad have croutons?
+And does the salad dressing contain gluten?

 If your dining experience is a success always thank the staff for accommodating your needs.

 Finally, traveling can be a wonderful opportunity to explore and gather culinary inspiration to bring back home, especially if you are traveling abroad.
-Look for local markets, street vendors, and specialty grocers to find fun new cooking ingredients and recipes that highlight the local cuisine.
-However, be careful, as sometimes seemingly gluten-free items may still contain gluten.
+Look for local markets, street vendors, and specialty grocers to find interesting new ingredients and recipes that highlight the local cuisine.
+However, be careful, as sometimes seemingly gluten-free items may in fact contain gluten.

 Returning back home is often just as magical as traveling away from home.
 Sharing all the newly acquired ideas, tools, or skills you have learned with family and friends is a wonderful opportunity to educate others around you.
 Plus, traveling gluten-free in the future will be a walk in the park!